Same-sex marriage in Tlaxcala

 Same-sex marriage has been legal in Tlaxcala since 25 December 2020.
 Legislation to legalise same-sex marriage passed the Congress of Tlaxcala on 8 December 2020 by a vote of 16–3, and came into force on 25 December following Governor Marco Antonio Mena Rodríguez's signature.
-Tlaxcala was the 19th Mexican state to open marriage to same-sex couples.
+Tlaxcala was the nineteenth Mexican state to open marriage to same-sex couples.
 The state has also recognised civil unions, which grant several of the rights and benefits of marriage, for both opposite-sex and same-sex couples since 12 January 2017.